-See Diversion for People Not in the Home and 14-G, BENDEX, for more information.
+See Diversion for People Not in the Home and I4-G, BENDEX, for more information.

-A person aged 18 can receive extended Social Security benefits based on disability or death of a parent if attending high school full time.
+Social Security Benefits Extended for Education 441 IAC 75 (Rules in Process) A person aged 18 can receive extended Social Security benefits based on disability or death of a parent if attending high school full time.